Chrysler SOHC V6 engine: 4.0

 The 3.5 L engine was expanded to 3952 cc for the 2007 Dodge Nitro and Chrysler Pacifica.
 Like its family members, this is a SOHC engine and was built in Trenton, Michigan.
 DaimlerChrysler reportedly spent $155 million to expand the Trenton plant to manufacture this engine.
+The 4.0 L V6 Single Overhead Camshaft engine was identified by codes EGQ and EGS.